 How To Define What Your Clients Need

-Well, have you heard of the Choice Theory?
-Dr. William Glasser, a world-renowned psychiatrist, came up with this theory.
+Well, have you heard of the Choice Theory by Dr. William Glasser?
+Dr. Glasser, a world-renowned psychiatrist, came up with this theory.
 What it says is that all of our behaviors are driven by the motivation to meet five basic needs – power, fun, freedom, belonging, and survival.
 And while the needs are the same, they may vary in strength and the way we choose to satisfy them are very different.

 For example, of two clients who work with a fitness coach, one has a higher need for power and another has a higher need for connection.
 This makes their motivations differ.
 The client with the high need for power would be motivated by competition or personal bests and the one with a high need for connection would prefer working out in groups without intending to compete.
 To get them to their fitness goals, the coach would need to take these preferences and desires into account.

 4 Tips To Discover More About Your Clients

 Here's a short guide for you to learn more about body language:

 Watch this video on how to coach someone you don't know: